 I’m Australian, of Irish descent.
 I’ve lived in New Zealand since 2015.
 I love it and am very grateful to have been received.
-However, and although it strictly isn’t any of my business, I’m very worried about what’s happening to the Kiwi admirable character.
-And to the character of the West generally, for that matter.
+However, and although it strictly isn’t any of my business, I’m very worried about what’s happening to the Kiwi character, which I have long admired from afar.
+And about what’s happening to the character of the West generally.

 I’m a white heterosexual male: no offence intended.